Sep 27, 2024

 power outage February 2021

-My water came from a cistern in my backyard that ran on electricity.
+Her water came from a cistern in my backyard that ran on electricity.

 and toilet paper had to be burnt.

-My drinking water came from a 19-litre bottle
+Her drinking water came from a 19-litre bottle

-My fridge was full of condiments, and
+Her fridge was full of condiments, and

-my cupboards were stacked with
+her cupboards were stacked with

 tomato sauce and beans.

-If I'd had kindling split and
+If she had kindling split and

 combustibles to start the fire,

-I'd be fine for heat.
+she'd be fine for heat.

-But I had neither.
+But she had neither.